jianwen-android/computing2022/README.md

 3. Prepare each reel by inserting a potentiometer knob side up into the bottom of the tensioner and screwing it in place with the provided nut
    1. Then insert the etched end of the spool spring into the hole on the side of the tensioner, turn and coil the spring into the tensioner
    2. Slot the spring into the slit of the potentiometer to hold it in place
-4. Tie a knot on one end of the string and slot it through the bottomm hole of the spool holder
+4. Tie a knot on one end of the string and slot it through the bottom hole of the spool holder
    1. Insert the spool holder onto the knob of the potentiometer
    2. Ensure that the potentiometer will spring back into place when you turn the spool holder clockwise
 5. Thread the other end of the string into the spool cover